Paras-Thakur/demo/README.md

-it is demo made by paras
+it is demo made by paras.